• Recipes

 👍 Tips for Cooking Strip Steaks Right Every Time

-• Buy good beef: Use Prime or Choice grade strip steaks for the best tenderness and flavor.
+• Start with quality beef: Prime or Choice grade strip steaks are the most tender and flavorful.

-• Bone-in works too: Bone-in strip steaks are fine—just expect a slightly longer cooking time.
+• Bone-in works fine: Expect slightly longer oven time.

-• Season at the right time: Salt draws moisture out at first, but reabsorbs after about an hour.
-So, season just before cooking or at least one hour ahead for the best results.
+• Season smart: Salt right before cooking or at least an hour ahead for the juiciest results.

 🥩 Related Steak Recipes

-Try one of these other great cuts for more steakhouse results at home:
+Try one of these other great cuts for more steakhouse-quality results at home:

 • Grilled Porterhouse Steaks